 Jonathan Ferrari and Neil Cuggy have executed amended and restated employment agreements with the Company effective as of June 1, 2017.
+Jonathan Roiter, Jennifer Stahlke and Bipasha

-Jonathan Roiter and Gregory Christopher entered into employment agreements with the Company effective as of June 7, 2021 and April 12, 2021 respectively.
-Jennifer Stahlke entered into an employment agreement with the Company effective as of May 1, 2020, as amended on July 7, 2021.
+Chiu entered into employment agreements with the Company effective as of June 7, 2021, May 1, 2020, as amended on July 7, 2021, and September 27, 2021 respectively.
 These employment agreements include provisions regarding base salary, annual bonuses, eligibility for long-term equity-incentives, benefits, confidentiality, non-solicitation and non-competition covenants, and ownership of intellectual property, among other things.
 The non-competition covenants contained in the employment agreements survive for twelve (12) months following termination of employment.

 In the case of termination of employment other than for cause of Messrs.
 Ferrari, Cuggy, Roiter and in the case of a resignation for a good reason by Messrs.
 Ferrari, Cuggy, Roiter, their employment agreements provide that they are entitled to a termination payment equal to twenty four (24) months of base salary and short-term incentive amounts in the case of Messrs.
-Ferrari and Cuggy, eighteen (18) months of base salary and short-term incentive amounts in the case of
+Ferrari and Cuggy, eighteen (18) months of base salary and short-term incentive amounts in the case of Mr. Roiter.
+In the case of termination of employment other than for cause of Ms. Bipasha Chiu, her employment agreement provides that she is entitled to twelve (12) months of base salary and short-term incentive amounts of base salary and short-term incentive amounts of base salary and short-term incentive amounts in the case of Ms. Bipasha Chiu, her employment agreement provides that she is entitled to twelve (12) months of base salary and short-term incentives amounts.